rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 As seen here in the photo, I indicated pin 1 by using a longer connector strip where the unused section with pins removed protrudes at the opposite side of pin 1, so the "edge" wire is always pin 1, as seen here in the photo above.

+# A special caution when you suspect your CPLDs to be recycled
+If you got your CPLDs from a recycler, this can be evident from the chip looking like it has been soldered before, that may mean that a programming is present in the chip, which can then conflict with the other chips on the board, so a special procedure is advised for such chips suspected to contain programming:
+- first solder the ATX PSU connector and all components of the ATX circuit on the bottom right of the board (top ICs, capacitor and bottom resistors, capacitors and diode), as well as the VCC fuse and for example one ELCO next to the ATX connector on VCC.
+- solder the POWER and RESET two pin headers into the board, and add a jumper to short the RESET header until all further assembly and programming is done.
+- then solder the CPLD to the board, including the JTAG header pinstrip
+- if there are more "used" CPLDs, add them one by one, advised if the system controller CPLD is among them, do this one first because it controls RESET, also see programming below
+- power on the board
+- program the specific quartus project POF(208 pin) or JED file(100 pin) into the CPLD
+- power off the board after the programming sequence is completed
+- repeat steps for each additional "used" CPLD
+- continue normally with assembly of your REV3E board

+(!)
+If programming fails, that may mean that the CPLD programming contained in the chip disabled the JTAG pins to use them for general IO purposes, and the CPLD needs to be taken out of this mode.
+For this purpose, a special procedure needs to be used.
+The procedure for 100 pin ATMEL CPLD, for example the 100 pin system controller is: pull pin 88 ("GLOBAL OE") high to 12V using a 2k2 resistor.
+Then power on the system and the CPLD should power up in JTAG mode.
+NB: The 100 pin Data bus driver CPLD uses pin 88 (GLOBAL_OE) for 286_HLDA, so make sure there is no CPU on the board since it may get damaged from pulling up to 12V, or prevent the voltage level to happen on the CPLD pin due to asserting 286_HLDA normally low.
+The System controller CPLD uses pin 88 as the "SLOW_AT_CYCLE_n" input from the Address bus driver CPLD.
+So there the Address bus driver CPLD should not be present on the board in case this CPLD is pre-programmed and needs pin 88 pulled up to 12V using a 2k2 resistor.

 # About this revision REV3E
 Special thanks go out to Edzard on the VCF forum who has kindly offered to support the project and send me a manufactured REV3E board from his own PCB order from JLCPCB.
 Thank you Edzard!
 So I was happy to accept his offer which enabled me to build an improved version of the REV3E design where we now are able to include a few really useful additional design features which came to mind while building and using the REV3D system.
 The most notable one being that the SRAMs are now populated on the mainboard itself, and the unused 16 bit mode ROM footprints are removed.
 So a few other areas have been slightly shifted to make more space for the SRAMs.